 Canon 1D C versus Canon 5D Mark III

 The Canon EOS-1D C and the Canon EOS 5D Mark III are two professional cameras that were announced, respectively, in April 2012 and March 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The 1DC has a resolution of 17.9 megapixel, whereas the 5D Mark III provides 22.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 1D C and the Canon 5D Mark III is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1DC – represents the basis for the calculations across all the size and weight measures).